Kapha-Balancing Recipe: Red Lentil Lemongrass Soup

 - 2 tablespoons sunflower oil

-- ¼ cup lemongrass (about 2 stalks), ends trimmed, tough outer layers removed
+- 2–3 stalks lemongrass with ends trimmed and tough outer layers removed

 - ½ Thai red chili, stem removed